The Emperor Wears No Clothes

 The book, backed by H.E.M.P.
 (United States), Hanf Haus (Germany), Sensi Seeds/Hash, Marihuana & Hemp Museum, Amsterdam, (Netherlands), and T.H.C., the Texas Hemp Campaign (United States), offers $100,000 to anyone who can disprove the claims made within.
 Quoting from the book's back cover:

 The title of the book alludes to Hans Christian Andersen's classic fairy tale "The Emperor's New Clothes" (1837).
-Herer uses Andersen's story as an allegory for the current prohibition of Cannabis.
+Herer uses Andersen's story as an allegory for the prohibition of cannabis in certain places.